bvadg1002/UK-energy/README.md

 ## Usage

-- Follow the instructions and code cells in the notebook to analyze, visualize, and optimize your energy data.
+- Follow the instructions and code cells in the notebook to analyze, visualize, and optimize your energy data
 - All code, documentation, and results are contained within the repository.
-No additional scripts are required.
+No additional scripts are required

 ## License